LaunchCode-Education-Archived/csharp-web-development/src/chapters/classes-part2/customize-fields.rst

       // If the static field is public, we can do this Console.WriteLine("Absolute zero in F is: " + Temperature.absoluteZeroFahrenheit);

-      // If we have an object named "Temp" of type Temperature, we cannot do this.
+      // If we have an object named "temp" of type Temperature, we cannot do this.
-      Console.WriteLine("Absolute zero in F is: " + Temp.absoluteZeroFahrenheit);
+      Console.WriteLine("Absolute zero in F is: " + temp.absoluteZeroFahrenheit);

 .. admonition:: Example